9/11 Commission Report: Literary praise

-The report garnered praise in some quarters for its literary qualities.
-Richard Posner, writing for The New York Times, praised it as "uncommonly lucid, even riveting" and called it "an improbable literary triumph".
+The 9/11 Commission Report garnered praise in some quarters for its literary qualities.
+In 2004, Richard Posner, writing for The New York Times, praised it as "uncommonly lucid, even riveting" and called it "an improbable literary triumph."
 The report rose to the top of several bestseller lists, and became one of the best-selling government reports of all time.
-The National Book Foundation named the report a finalist in its 2004 National Book Awards' non-fiction category.
+Also in 2004, the National Book Foundation named the 9/11 Commission Report a finalist in its National Book Awards' non-fiction category.

+Translations

+Kazusada Sumiyama (住山 一貞, Sumiyama Kazusada), father of September 11 victim Yoichi Sugiyama (杉山 陽一, Sugiyama Yōichi), translated the report into Japanese, with the title "9/11レポート: 2001年米国同時多発テロ調査委員会報告書".
+Sumiyama took about ten years to create his translation.
+It was published by Korocolor Publishers (出版社ころから), which then used a crowdfunding program to recoup the costs of the translation.

 Adaptations

-In 2006, The 9/11 Commission Report, a straight to DVD movie, was released by The Asylum.
+In 2006, The 9/11 Commission Report, a straight-to-DVD movie, was released by The Asylum.
 It is based on the findings of the original 9/11 Commission Reports, although it does fictionalize some elements.
 The report inspired a controversial television miniseries, The Path to 9/11.
 Dramatizing many specific scenes in the report, it is a synthesis of multiple (and in some cases partisan) sources in addition to the report itself.
 The 9/11 Report: A Graphic Adaptation (ISBN 0-8090-5739-5), by Sid Jacobson and Ernie Colón, and published by Hill & Wang, is an abridged graphic novel adaptation of the report.

-On Native Soil is a documentary of the 9/11 Commission Report narrated by Kevin Costner & Hilary Swank.
+On Native Soil is a documentary of the 9/11 Commission Report narrated by Kevin Costner and Hilary Swank.
 In 2006, director Paul Greengrass adapted portions of the 9/11 Commission Report chronicling the events of United Airlines Flight 93 into the two-time Academy Award-nominated film United 93.

-Select testimonies of the report were adapted as a flash-forward storytelling device in Hulu's 2018 mini-series The Looming Tower.
+Select testimonies of the report were adapted as a flash-forward storytelling device in Hulu's 2018 miniseries The Looming Tower.